martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 const string providername = "System.Data.SqlClient";
 const string connectionString = @"Data Source=.\SQLEXPRESS;Integrated Security=true;Initial Catalog=Northwind";

-Then load the schema (this will take a little time on moderate to large database structures)
+Create the database reader object.

 var dbReader = new DatabaseReader(connectionString, providername);

+For Oracle, you should always specify the Owner (Schema) as the full schema of an Oracle database is huge and will be very slow to load. dbReader.Owner = "HR";

-var schema = dbReader.ReadAll();
+Then load the schema (this will take a little time on moderate to large database structures) var schema = dbReader.ReadAll();

 The DatabaseSchema object has a collection of tables, views, stored procedures, functions, packages and datatypes.
 Tables and views have columns, with their datatypes.